 The ongoing project is for the design and construction of what is known as Phase II improvements as identified in the engineering evaluation completed in June 2014 for the facility.
 The majority of the improvements, largely consisting of asset renewal measures, include the following elements: grit processing equipment, chemical tanks, concrete structures, aeration systems, aerobic digesters, life safety, major mechanicals, fire alarm system, odor control, code compliance, water supply systems, energy conservation measures, and other necessary asset renewal measures.
-The Phase II asset renewal design is expected to be completed by February 2020, with construction starting in August 2020 and being completed in August 2022.
 The project is also being expanded via pursuit of rehabilitating the primary and secondary settling clarifier tanks as a next phase of the asset renewal program.